-The markets for NEXT's fingerprint sensor technology are expected to grow in 2021.
-The Board considers that NEXT's unique, current product portfolio and patented technology has considerable revenue potential.
+The market for NEXT's fingerprint sensor technology is expected to grow in 2022 and beyond.
+The Board's view is that NEXT's unique products and patented technology has long-term revenue potential.
+Sales of the NEXT FAP20 sensor has the highest priority, due to its many competitive advantages.